StackVista/stackstate-docs/configure/anomaly-detection/scale-aad-up-and-down.md

 ## Evaluate use of resources

 One of the most important uses of anomalies in the StackState product is in [anomaly health checks](../../use/checks-and-monitors/anomaly-health-checks.md).
-The following metrics can be used to determine if the AAD is putting the available resources to good use:
+The following metrics can help determine if the AAD is putting the available resources to good use:

 * **Checked streams** - the number of metric streams that have their latest data points checked.
 * **Streams with anomaly checks** - the number of metric streams that have an anomaly health check defined on them.